 WHERE YOU GET THE VISA

 Visas are handled by the French embassy and consulates in the United States.
 If you live in or near Washington, D.C., New York City, Chicago, San Francisco, Los Angeles, Houston, New Orleans, Miami, Atlanta, or Boston it will be easier for you because you need to go into the office once to apply for the visa, and again to go pick it up.
-If you don’t live close by, you will have to travel to the consulate (at least the New York consulate did not handle applications by mail).
+Some consulates will mail your passport with the visa and stamped OFII form back to you if you bring a self-addressed stamped envelope.
+So if you don’t live close by, call and ask about that to save yourself a second trip.

 Check this map to see which consulate handles your state and be taken to the website.

 You will need to make an appointment online with the consulate that handles your state.
 There was a several weeks wait in New York for an appointment, so I recommend making one for as soon as you know you’ll have all the necessary documents.